deni64k/deni64k.github.io/about.md

 permalink: /about/
 ---

 Hi there!
-I'm a C++ enthusiast and a newbie at AI.
+I'm a C++ and blockchain enthusiast.

 ### My presentations